Skip to content

 If you have been thinking about investing but the idea of picking individual stocks makes you want to crawl under a weighted blanket, a robo-advisor might be exactly what you need.
 And when people talk about robo-advisors, Betterment is usually the first name that comes up.

-Betterment launched back in 2010 and essentially invented the modern robo-advisor category.
+Betterment launched in 2010 and essentially invented the modern robo-advisor category.
 Since then, it has grown to manage over $40 billion in assets and attracted hundreds of thousands of investors who would rather let algorithms do the heavy lifting than spend their weekends analyzing earnings reports.

 How Betterment Works